Deadline to take action (either enroll in, or waive out of, SHIP):

 SHIP works in partnership with the university health fee to provide seamless health care at a reasonable cost to students.
 The university health fee covers office visit/provider charges at SHS, while SHIP helps cover ancillary charges such as lab, x-ray, supplies,medications, etc. SHIP is utilized just as any other health insurance plan.
 This policy can be used for outside provider appointments as well as services rendered at SHS.

-ECU Student Health files claims for SHIP policy holders, and for other BlueCross BlueShield policy holders.
+ECU Student Health files claims for SHIP, other BlueCross BlueShield, and MedCost policy holders.
 Students who have policies through other insurance carriers may request a walk out statement that can be used to self file claims.
 Please be advised that ECU Student Health may not be in network for other insurance carriers.
 It is strongly advisable that a student consults their individual policy regarding benefits and coverage before seeking care at ECU Student Health.

 Student Blue has a website just for ECU parents and students.
 To view plan benefits, including a general summary, medical benefits, and health/wellness benefits, visit the Student Blue for ECU benefits page.